astronomite2/Fire-Arena-Game/techspec.md

   - Detects collisions between enemies and the player
 - `Enemy` class
   - Represents an individual enemy circle
+  - `speed` double for the speed of enemy's movement
+  - `health` double for health of enemy
-  - Handles enemy appearance and fiery particle effects
+  - `handleEnemyParticle()` handles enemy appearance and fiery particle effects
+  - `die()` manages collision logic on player hit
-  - Manages enemy movement and collision logic
+  - `updateEnemyMovement()` handle enemy movement

-### Energy System
+### Player & Energy Stats
-- `EnergyManager` class
+- `PlayerStats` class
-  - Tracks the player's current energy level
+  - `energy` tracks the player's current energy level and energy gain based on player speed and movement; triggers 'overcharge' state when energy reaches maximum
-  - Calculates energy gain based on player speed and movement
+  - `speed` double for the speed of player's movement
-  - Handles energy depletion when colliding with enemies
-  - Triggers 'overcharge' state when energy reaches maximum
+  - `health` double for health of player
+  - `set()` methods for respective variables
 - `EnergyVisual` class
   - `renderEnergy()` updates the energy bar display based on the `EnergyManager`